 Bedtime snack

 This was the toughest: they wanted ~14 g protein + ~15 g carb + ~5 g fat.
-I eventually settled on a protein shake (~30 g protein, 1 g sugar, 5 g carbs) plus a handful of almonds.
+I eventually settled on a protein shake (~30 g protein, 1 g sugar, 5 g carbs) plus a handful of almonds before bed as that was easiest.
 Because once the numbers dropped, the relief was significant.

 And when you see your own numbers consistently high, it’s frustrating and emotional: disappointment, shock, the feeling that your body isn’t cooperating.
 You feel like you’re letting yourself and your baby down—even though you’re doing everything “right.”